 His purpose was to finance his building projects and maintain a large workforce.
-In order to support this approach, he organised the country to allow for fewer people to produce food.
+In order to support this approach, he organized the country to allow for fewer people to produce food.
 He also developed methods for large scale quarrying and his builders learned how to make pyramids.

 Snefru's reign was a time of experimentation.
 His builders worked with different pyramid building techniques to learn how to made a solid pyramid, while artists tried new ways of depicting images in tombs.
 Scholars have found tombs with some wall decorations painted on plaster and some carved into the walls.
 It seems the people were trying to determine which way would allow the images to last longer.